First aid remedy for cats:

 The Bach First Aid remedy for cats should be used in moments when, for example, heavy stress or anxiety take the upper hand.
 In these situations, the Bach First Aid remedy is most efficient.

-The Rescue remedy for cats or First Aid remedy for cats can be used in the following situations:
+The First Aid remedy for cats can be used in the following situations:

 - Your cat is panicked by a sudden noise (the noise of a doorbell …)